 Party Political Conferences 2014

-The NUT will be at the Green, Labour, Conservative and Liberal Democrat Party Conferences this autumn where we launched “Stand Up for Education” our manifesto for the 2015 General Election.
+The NUT were at the Green, Labour, Conservative and Liberal Democrat Party Conferences this autumn where we launched “Stand Up for Education” our manifesto for the 2015 General Election.

 The Transparency of Lobbying, Non Party Campaigning and Trade Union Administration Act 2014 received Royal Assent and became law on 30 January 2014.

 The Electoral Commission, the body which regulates political funding and spending, have published guidance on the rules that govern people and organisations campaigning in the run up to elections.